Simone Biles Just Made History As The Most Decorated Gymnast — Ever

 Simone Biles just made history again by winning her 24th world championship medal to become the most decorated gymnast, male or female, ever.

 Biles, the reigning Olympic and five-time all-around world champion, will likely break her medal record again when she competes on floor exercise, the final event of Sunday’s competition.
-This will also probably be Biles’ final appearance on the world stage, as she previously said that she would be retiring after the 2020 Olympics.
+This will also probably be Biles’ final appearance at the World Gymnastics Championships, as she previously said that she would be retiring after the 2020 Olympics.

 Advertisement